 Fees are set by the Australian College of Theology, and are subject to annual reviews effective on 1st January each year.

-Other living expenses could cost you between AU$18-20,000 per year for a single student.
+Other living expenses could cost you at least AU$20,000 per year for a single student.
 For more information, refer to the Australian Government's Study in Australia website.

 + What services are available to me in Australia?

 Available for consultation and counsel by appointment.
 Students are encouraged to approach individual lecturers about matters concerning particular subjects.